NiborZ/DynamicSymbolicExecution/README.md

 This is a Dynamic Symbolic Execution test engine.
-Please review project for more detail.
+Please review the project report for more details.